Last updated: May 2, 2022

 How to address a situation when a face covering is not being worn?

 - Don’t assume that someone is intentionally breaking the rules.
 Even with the best intentions, people are bound to forget or misinterpret policies, and there could be others who just don’t know.

-- See the Respectful Engagement: Face coverings on the ‘Campus Rules & Guidance Document‘ page, and follow the Campus Rules document for strategies to approaching someone
+- See UBC Respectful Engagement Guidance: Non-Medical Masks and Following Campus Rules on the ‘Campus Rules & Guidance Document page, and follow the Campus Rules document for strategies to approach someone

 - See the COVID-19 Campus Rules for directions on ensuring compliance